sharma-harshita/react-features/README.md

 Build User interface :
 	used to build Front-end application
 JSX	:
-	Writing HTML inside JS, because in React we write HTML CSS and JS in same file , unlike Angular
+	Initially when React developed it was pure JS library in which we were able to write only JS inside a component.
+To add HTML on webpage React used React.createElement function.
+But this function was getting complex when you want to build big web pages.
+Later React introduced JSX which allowed us to write HTML and JS in a single file.

 Easy learning curve :
 	It requires only the knowledge of Javascript.
 But in case of Angular it requires Typescript.